-Campaigners urge Loan Charge contractors to contact HMRC
+Campaigners have been urging Loan Charge contractors to contact HMRC as soon as they can

 The Low Incomes Tax Reform Group (LITRG) has urged lower-paid contractors affected by the 2019 Loan Charge to seriously consider contacting HMRC to settle before they lose the chance.